 Austria CV Writing Guide

-Working abroad sounds like an adventure to many people.
+Working overseas sounds like an adventure to many people.
 However, work in Austria needs more than just the obvious Austria cover letter and Austria CV writing and translation - it requires methodical preparation.
-You will face issues that probably did not even cross your mind when you decided to go for Austria jobs.
+You will face issues that probably did not even cross your mind when you decided to go for a job search in Austria.

-Do not underestimate the big impact they can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not underestimate the big impact the employment in Austria can have on the result of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

-When applying for a job in Austria, you may use either German, English or other foreign language, depending on the company and your fluency.
+When applying for jobs in Austria, you may use either German, English or other foreign languages, depending on the company and your fluency.
 Stick to one language once chosen.
-However, you need to accept that not knowing the German will put you at real disadvantage from the local job seekers.
+However, you need to accept that not knowing the German will put you at a real disadvantage from the local job seekers.

 In some cases, Austrian employers want a handwritten CV but a typed copy is usually sufficient.
 Depending on experience, the CV should be between one and three A4 pages.
-Write your Austria CV in concise and factual style using reversed chronological order - detailing your most recent activities first.
+Write your Austria CV in a concise and factual style using reverse chronological order - detailing your most recent activities first.